alfarestaat/TugasPekanan4/README.md

 I create (CRUD flow) with assert positive and negative scenario Product KasirAja using Mocha Chai Supertest.
 List scenario and test case:
 1. User Login:
-    a.
+    \na.
 A user can log in with a valid email and password also can get information accessToken.
-    Expected Result: Access token can't to be a null.
+    \nExpected Result: Access token can't to be a null.
 Also use response "accessToken" to be environment
 2. Add Product:
     a.
 Positive: Using from environment "accessToken", a product can be added with a valid request payload.
     Expected Result: The response should have a status of 201.
 Also use response "productId" to be environment